getodk/docs/docs/web-forms-intro.rst

 Geoshape
 ~~~~~~~~

-The geoshape question type allows users to capture a polygon area on a map by adding at least three points to form a closed shape.

-The status bar shows `No points saved` when having fewer than 3 points.
-Long-press to add points; the shape closes automatically and auto-saves, updating the status bar (e.g., `4 points saved`).
-The last point is highlighted in a darker tone, and it’s larger.
-Long-press to drag and move points.

-Select the shape to delete entirely (with confirmation); select a vertex to delete it (no confirmation).
-Tap off the shape to deselect.
-Undo reverts the last change.
+A series of points that form a closed polygon.
+Points can be added by tapping the screen to place each point.
+Each coordinate is represented by small circles with outlines.
+These are connected by lines.
+The last point that was entered has a darker outline.
+Use the trash bin icon to delete the entire shape or the undo button to go back a step.

 .. image:: /img/web-forms/geoshape.*
   :alt: Web forms geoshape